Through the Blue

 • Rockscapes to explore between beach dips.

 Pori’s other attraction is Kalofego restaurant and bar – a rustic-chic oasis with an inventive menu of skillfully executed dishes (26 Sep 2023 update: the restaurant has re-opened under new management).
-Embracing the Cycladic vernacular, boxy sand-hued volumes finished with thatched bamboo roofs, wood furniture, and a scattering oversized terracotta pots imbue a warm enchantment.
+Embracing the Cycladic vernacular, boxy sand-hued volumes topped with thatched bamboo roofs, wood furniture, and oversized terracotta pot adornment imbue a warm enchantment.
 Also thoughtfully equipped with a bar that shakes up beautifully boozy cocktails (which you can take away to the beach), we were in a slice of paradise.
 Work off your meal after by exploring the impressive coves and rock cliff formations behind Pori beach.

 Kalofego restaurant and bar in Pori gets busy, so go early.